rohany/rohany.github.io/src/content/blog/legate-blog.md

 that aims to make high performance computing (HPC) accessible to mainstream programmers, rather than just the small domain of HPC experts.
-The Legate project is working towards this goal in two main fronts: 1) building a runtime system (called the [Legate Core](https://github.com/nv-legate/legate.core)) that automates away many of the difficulties in developing distributed software, and 2) building distributed drop-in replacements for popular high level libraries like NumPy ([cuNumeric](https://github.com/nv-legate/cunumeric)), SciPy Sparse ([Legate Sparse](https://github.com/nv-legate/legate.sparse)) and Pandas ([Legate Pandas](https://github.com/nv-legate/legate.pandas)) that automatically scale to clusters of GPU-accelerated nodes.
-One of the key features that Legate enables for these libraries that differs from other distributed implementations is that Legate libraries can seamlessly share distributed data with other, similarly to how the sequential versions of these libraries can.
+The Legate project is working towards this goal in two main fronts: 1) building a runtime system (called the [Legate Core](https://github.com/nv-legate/legate.core)) that automates away many of the difficulties in developing distributed software, and 2) building distributed replacements for popular high level libraries like NumPy ([cuNumeric](https://github.com/nv-legate/cunumeric)), SciPy Sparse ([Legate Sparse](https://github.com/nv-legate/legate.sparse)) and Pandas ([Legate Pandas](https://github.com/nv-legate/legate.pandas)) that automatically scale to clusters of GPU-accelerated nodes.
+One of the key features that Legate enables for these libraries that differs from other distributed implementations is that Legate libraries can seamlessly share distributed data with each other, similarly to how the sequential versions of these libraries can.
 I'll come back to this point in more detail later.

 In this blog post, I'll discuss both of these efforts (runtime system and library development).
 I'll start first with highlighting some Legate libraries and their capabilities before diving into the Legate runtime itself.
+In terms of the target audience, the first section of this post should be approachable to end users looking to accelerate and distribute programs using common Python libraries.
+The second section lifts the curtain by looking at how Legate libraries are implemented with the Legate runtime, and is tailored to a more technical audience with some knowledge about distributed programming.
-By end of this blog post, the reader should have a good idea about some powerful Legate libraries and an overview about how to develop their own libraries using the Legate runtime.
+By end of this blog post, the reader should have a good idea about some powerful Legate libraries and a high level idea about how to develop their own libraries using the Legate runtime.

 # Legate Libraries

 ## cuNumeric

-[cuNumeric](https://github.com/nv-legate/cunumeric) is a Legate library that acts as a drop-in replacement for NumPy, automatically scaling NumPy programs across clusters of GPUs.
+[cuNumeric](https://github.com/nv-legate/cunumeric) is a Legate library that aspires to be a drop-in replacement for NumPy, automatically scaling NumPy programs across clusters of GPUs.
 The simplest example to demonstrate this is the Python program below.
 The program tries to import cuNumeric, and if it fails, falls back to NumPy.
 The program creates a 2-D array, and performs a 5-point stencil